kubernetes/website/content/en/docs/reference/glossary/webhook.md

 date: 2019-02-13
 full_link: /docs/reference/access-authn-authz/webhook/
 short_description: >
-  A way for one component to notify another component in real time, via HTTP.
+  A way to notify a web service via HTTP, in real time.

 aka:
 tags:
 - networking
 ---
- A notification message sent from one component to another component's unique URL, via HTTP.
+ A de facto mechanism for sending event notifications to an external web service.

 <!--more-->

 The two components need not be related, and often are not.
 The sender need only know the URL of the recipient side.
+Typically, the sending side makes a `POST` request to a pre-arranged URL on the recipient component.
+The body of that `POST` is either empty, or consists of machine-readable data such as JSON.
-Typically, a webhook makes a `POST` request that includes a payload in JSON format.
-On the recipient side, the webhook can trigger further processing such as invalidating a cache and refetching.
+On the receiving side, the webhook's arrival can trigger further processing such as invalidating a cache and refetching.

 In Kubernetes, “webhook mode” refers to calling an external service via HTTP.
 For example, there are [admission controllers](/docs/reference/access-authn-authz/admission-controllers/)